These Terms are subject to change and were last updated on 13th July 2018.

 9. Data Protection

-9.2 Without prejudice to term 9.1, the Participating Member acknowledges and agrees that it shall comply and shall procure the compliance of its personnel with (i) the Local Authority and (ii) the Data Protection Act (including in particular, but not limited to the requirements under Part II of Schedule 1 applying under the seventh principle) and the Privacy and Electronic Communications (EC Directive) Regulations 2003 in all uses of the User Data made in performing its rights and obligations under the Agreement.
+9.2 Without prejudice to term 9.1, the Participating Member acknowledges and agrees that it shall comply and shall procure the compliance of its personnel with (i) the Local Authority and (ii) the Data Protection Act 2018 and the Privacy and Electronic Communications (EC Directive) Regulations 2003 in all uses of the User Data made in performing its rights and obligations under the Agreement.

 9.3 This term 9 shall survive termination of the Agreement.